Viet281101/Python_Basic/small_hangman_python-perl-master/README.md

 ## Python Basics Hanging Man Game

-One in Perl and one in Python
+With one in Perl and one in Python